Here are a few Teachable alternatives you can use for hosting your online courses.

 The Earthquaker plan comes with features like priority support, onboarding calls, and monthly creator calls.

 - Podia has a super-streamlined and highly refined interface.
 Feels very intuitive.

 - Podia is an all-in-one platform with courses, memberships, and digital product selling abilities.

-- It comes with a superior email marketing abilities like one-off and drip campaigns
+- It comes with a superior email marketing ability like a one-off and drip campaigns

-Bottomline: As Podia is an all-in-one platform, it doesn’t come with features like certificates, superior course compliance, in-depth reporting, and also the free plan.
-For some people, it may feel a bit jack of all trades.
-But if you need to access to memberships, digital product selling, and superior drip email marketing features you may not go wrong with Podia.
+Bottomline: As Podia is an all-in-one platform, it doesn’t come with features like superior course compliance, in-depth reporting, and also the free plan.
+For some people, it may feel like a jack of all trades.
+But if you need access to community, digital product selling, and superior drip email marketing features you may not go wrong with Podia.

 #2.
 Thinkific – Good Teachable alternative with no fees

 I can treat this as a much closer alternative to Teachable, although it costs quite a lot.

 Similar to that of Teachable, you can create your online courses and also create membership sites with Thinkific.

 - Thinkific has a better free plan with no transaction fee